MattsMacsGit/c-bus-killer/README.md

 Built by Matt (with a lot of swearing at C-Bus).
 Pull requests welcome if you make it saner!

+Original project created by @MattsMacsGit — if you fork or use ideas, please credit the source.

 Happy building — and good luck escaping proprietary lighting purgatory.